perfkit/hello-retail/web/README.md

  using that back-end stage.

 ## Run
-To run the application locally for development or testing, run the following _npm_ command:
+To run the application locally for development or testing, run the following _npm_ command from root folder:

 ```bash
 npm run web:dev:hot